Farmer-Eds-Shed/Farm-Weather-Window/README.md

 ### Input Testing
 All user inputs were tested thoroughly to ensure all input data is handled correctly and appropriate feedback is given to the user as follows:

-:white_check_mark:Set location blank entries - Returns 'Town or country cannot be blank'  <br>
+:white_check_mark: Set location blank entries - Returns 'Town or country cannot be blank'  <br>
-:white_check_mark:Set location invalid location or country code - Returns 'Loction Not found, Please try again' <br>
+:white_check_mark: Set location invalid location or country code - Returns 'Loction Not found, Please try again' <br>
-:white_check_mark:Main menu enter non numeric charecters - Returns 'Invalid Input', 'Please enter a number between 1 and 8' <br>
+:white_check_mark: Main menu enter non numeric charecters - Returns 'Invalid Input', 'Please enter a number between 1 and 8' <br>
 :white_check_mark: Main menu enter number not between 1 and 8 - Returns 'Please enter a number between 1 and 8' <br>
 :white_check_mark: Check Each menu option 1 to 8 - All behave as expected.  <br>